The second New Zealand Schools Japanese Trivia Championships will be held at EIGHT venues throughout New Zealand. Click HERE for more details.

 The third New Zealand Schools Japanese Trivia Championships was held on the evening of Friday June 16.
 This joint initiative between NZAJLT (New Zealand Association of Japanese Language Teachers) and JSANZ (Japanese Studies Aotearoa New Zealand) attracted 103 teams from 50 schools eight regions (Auckland, Waikato, Manawatu, Wellington, Nelson, Canterbury, Otago and Southland).
 Numbers were up over 10% from 2016.
 We welcomed two new venues for the evening: King’s High School (Otago) and Nelson College for Girls (Nelson).
 CLICK HERE for photos from the event.
 Schools competed against others in their own region in a pub quiz style contest, pitting themselves against other teams across five rounds testing their knowledge of Japanese pop culture, […]

-NEW ZEALAND SCHOOLS JAPANESE TRIVIA CHAMPIONSHIPS Friday June 16, 2017 6:30pm (Registrations start prior to this – approx 6pm depending on venue) Application Guidelines REGISTER HERE NOW!
-VIDEO FROM MANAWATU EVENT 2016 INTRODUCTION The third New Zealand Schools Japanese Trivia Championships follows the successful events held in 2015 and 2016.
+NEW ZEALAND SCHOOLS JAPANESE TRIVIA CHAMPIONSHIPS Friday June 22, 2018 6:30pm (Registrations start prior to this – approx 6pm depending on venue) Application Guidelines REGISTER HERE NOW!
+VIDEO FROM MANAWATU EVENT 2016 INTRODUCTION The second New Zealand Schools Japanese Trivia Championships is a joint initiative between NZAJLT and JSANZ (Japanese Studies Aoteaora New Zealand) and follows the successful launch of the championships in 2018.
 The event will be held at EIGHT venues in Auckland, Hamilton, Palmerston North, Wellington, Nelson, Christchurch, Dunedin and Invercargill.
 Teams from each venue will compete with other teams from their venue, with a winner from EACH venue.
-All regions will be sitting the exact same quiz at the same time.
-The evening aims to provide students an opportunity to […]
+All regions will be sitting the exact same […]

 The 2017 New Zealand Schools Japanese Trivia Championships has been officially set for Friday June 16 2017.
 Please note this down in your diaries for next year.
 Applications together with event information will be released in early 2017.
 The 2016 event attracted 93 teams from eight venues across New Zealand.
 It would be great to see all schools back for another year together with schools that have not yet participated in the event.